sasi90/Bittrex/README.md

 # Employee attendance status report

 **`INFO`**
->This micro services app is used to handle employee attendance report relating with database (Mysql)
+>This micro services app is used to handle employee attendance report relating with database (Mysql) authentication.
->backend directory contains the flask api with authentication methods

 Usage
 Clone the repo